Minter blockchain

 }

-- PubKey - Public key of a validator.
+- PubKey - public key of the validator;

 Redeem check transaction